STAVE CHURCHES IN THE FJORDS

 The altarpiece was donated by Princess Elisabeth of the Netherlands after being rescued by Norwegian sailors during a violent storm in 1515 AD.

 Grip Stave Church is one of Norways smallest churches, and is open for visit every day during summer.
 A round trip by boat from the pier in Kristiansund to Grip can be done twice a day from early June until late August.
-This roundtrip, including boat trip and guiding on the island, takes approximately 3.5 hours.
+This roundtrip, including boat trip and guiding on the island and the stave church, takes approximately 3.5 hours.
+The Grip island is closed in winter.

 References